Professional Coin Grading Service

 Professional Coin Grading Service (PCGS) is an American third-party coin grading, authentication, attribution, and encapsulation service founded in 1985.
 The intent of its seven founding dealers, including the firm's former president David Hall, was to standardize grading.
 The firm has divisions in Europe and Asia, and is owned by parent company Collectors Universe.
 PCGS has graded over 42.5 million coins, medals, and tokens valued at over $36 billion.

 History

-Established in 1985 by a group of seven dealers, which included David Hall, the former president of the firm, PCGS aimed to create authoritative grading standards with a firm commitment to ensuring the accuracy of grading through guarantees.
+PCGS was founded in 1985 by seven dealers, including the firm's former president, David Hall.
+The founders' intent was to establish definitive grading standards, backed by a guarantee of grading accuracy.
 PCGS began operations on February 3, 1986.
 The firm has since started grading foreign coins and established divisions in Europe and Asia, and was purchased by Collectors Universe.

 Services

 PCGS offers certification for a wide range of U.S. and foreign coins.
 This process involves grading, authenticating, attributing, and encapsulating these coins in transparent, airtight plastic holders.
 In addition to these services, PCGS provides specialized label programs, designations like "First Strike," high-quality photography through True View, conservation services, and tiered certification options based on coin values and turnaround times.
 Coins that have been improperly cleaned, doctored, damaged, or exhibit other impairments would not receive a numerical grade from PCGS.
 However, upon request, they can still be authenticated and assigned verbal "details" grades.